spatie/laravel-medialibrary/docs/advanced-usage/naming-files.md

 {original-file-name-without-extension}___{name-of-the-conversion}_{width}_{height}.{extension}
 ```

-Just like the conversion file names, you can use another format for naming your files
+Just like the naming of converted files, you can use another format for naming your files
 by using your own `FileNamer` class.
 It is only possible to prefix the name, because other parts are needed in processing responsive images.